by-lars/ZuneDesk/README.md

 This is still in very early development, so there aren't many features.
 But the overlay is already somewhat integrated with Windows APIs for getting information about the currently playing media.

+## Helping
+If you find any bugs or would like to request a feature please open a new [issue](https://github.com/PlatinShadow/ZuneDesk/issues).

 ## Plans
 - [x] System Media Transport Controls integration
 - [ ] Audio Visualizer